Requirements for Annexation Into the City of Pelham

 - Number of people living on the property

 - Number of people not of voting age

 - Race of each person

-- Legal deed and map of property thereof
+- Legal deed and map of the property thereof

-- Vicinity map showing location of property and surrounding area with property to be annexed outlined or highlighted.
+- Vicinity map showing the location of the property and surrounding area with property to be annexed, outlined or highlighted.
 Plot property in the City of Pelham Map Book located in City Hall.

-Approval ProcessAnnexations are approved by the Pelham City Council.
+The Pelham City Council approves annexations.
 To be placed on the council agenda, the above information must be presented to the office of the city clerk at least one week prior to a scheduled council meeting.
-The Pelham City Council meets the first and third Monday of each month at 7 p.m.
+The Pelham City Council meets on the first and third Monday of each month at 7:00 p.m.

-- The property must be contiguous (adjoining) the unincorporated area of Shelby County.
+- The property must be contiguous (adjoining) in the unincorporated area of Shelby County.

 - A typed legal description of the property and a copy of the current tax notice.